pulp/pulp_installer/roles/pulp_common/README.md

   Defaults to "pip".

 If it is set to "packages", the following variables are used, or behave *differently* from above:

 * `pulp_install_plugins`: **Required** A nested dictionary of plugins to install & their installation options.
     * *Dictionary Key*: **Required**.
 The plugin name.
-    * `pkg_name`: If this is left undefined, each Linux distro package will be installed by the name `pulp_pkg_name_prefix` with the Dictionary Key appended to it. `pulp_pkg_name_prefix` defaults to "python3-", so if the Dictionary key is, "pulp-file", the package `python3-pulp-file` will be installed.
+    * `pkg_name`: If this is left undefined, each Linux distro package will be installed by the name `pulp_pkg_name_prefix` with the Dictionary Key appended to it. `pulp_pkg_name_prefix` defaults to "python3-", so if the Dictionary key is "pulp-file", the package `python3-pulp-file` will be installed.
 This variable overrides the entire package name.
     * **Example**:
     ```yaml
     pulp_install_source: packages